 Rather than keep every single item associated with that person, choose a few special items that will fit in a memory box and let go of the rest.

-When we were selling our unneeded possessions in preparation for living in an RV, I made keepsake boxes out of books I purchased at a thrift store that wouldn’t take up much space.
+When we were selling our unneeded possessions in preparation for living in an RV full time, I made keepsake boxes out of books I purchased at a thrift store that wouldn’t take up much space.

 Idea #3: Digitize.